wikindx/wikindx/website/web/src/content/install/_index.md

 +++

-Wikindx is a web application written in PHP and is intended to be OS independent.
+WIKINDX is a web application written in PHP and is intended to be OS independent.

 This chapter will explain how to install and upgrade it, and what are the requirements for proper operation.